Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - New York is 6-6-0 against the spread this year.

-- The Giants have been underdogs by 10 points or more two times this year and covered the spread once.
+- This year, the Giants have one against the spread win in two games as an underdog of 9.5 points or more.

-- New York's games this year have hit the over on three of 12 set point totals (25%).
+- New York's games this season have hit the over in 25% of its opportunities (three times in 12 games with a set point total).

 - The Giants score 8.7 fewer points per game (17.6) than the Chargers allow (26.3).